Rashaali84/Rashaali84.github.io/README.md

 ### Hello this is Rasha Ali ,

-          *I am a software engineer , with a BSC in computer engineering , *I am so happy to join HYF belgium ,
-     *it is really an honor to meet you all and meet all my colleagues last Sunday , *I really enjoyed my time and the coaches were amazing and so professional !
+          I am a software engineer , with a BSC in computer engineering ,I am so happy to join HYF belgium , it is really an honor to meet you all and meet all my colleagues last Sunday , I really enjoyed my time and the coaches were amazing and so professional !
+Please check my website !

-*Here is a `small brief`  of my past experience*:
+*Here is a `small brief`  of my past experience*:[I'm a relative reference to a repository file](../myhtmlproto.html)
 *  C# and Microsoft SQL Server Well versed with .NET technologies like ASP.NET, ADO.NET and AJAX, Development and support of windows/web-based Applications , End-to-End software development life cycle experience (SDLC),Hands on experience in database technologies Microsoft SQL Server.
 *  ISTQB CTFL (International Software Testing Qualifications Board), Officially certified  tester foundation level .
 * 	Primary Knowledge Manual & Automated Testing for Software Quality Assurance (SQA),Primary Knowledge in Open-Source Automation Tools (Selenium) looking forward to work with you all soon , Thank you !
 *Here is some courses I took so far:*

 | courses        | Year           |
 | ------------- |:-------------:|